mvranovsky/.rootFileOpener/README.md

 ## TBrowser without web

 This part is for those who use TBrowser without web.
-Create a *.rootrc* file in home directory:
+Create a *.rootrc* file in your own home directory:

 <pre><code> touch .rootrc </pre></code>

-and add to it only one line of code
+and add to it 2 lines of code from terminal(or manually copy the content inside the quotation marks):

 <pre><code> echo "Browser.Name: TRootBrowser" >> .rootrc </pre></code>
+<pre><code> echo "Canvas.Name: TRootCanvas" >> .rootrc </pre></code>

-With this line of code, root will be opening TBrowser without web.
+With these lines of code, root will be opening TBrowser without web.
 File *.rootrc* has the function of a configuration file used for root in which one can set their options such as a *.rootlogon.C* file.

 ## Defining a new MIME
 To create a new mime, one can use file *root.xml* which is included in this directory.
 First, copy or move the file to the correct directory: